hainesc/anchor/README.md

 ## There comes anchor

-Project anchor mainly contains four compenents, They are:
+Project anchor mainly contains four components, They are:

-Anchor is an ipam plugin following the [CNI SPEC](https://github.com/containernetworking/cni/blob/master/SPEC.md).
+* Anchor is an IPAM plugin following the [CNI SPEC](https://github.com/containernetworking/cni/blob/master/SPEC.md).

-Octopus is a main plugin that extends [macvlan](https://github.com/containernetworking/plugins/blob/master/plugins/main/macvlan/macvlan.go) to support multiple masters on the node.
+* Octopus is a main plugin that extends [macvlan](https://github.com/containernetworking/plugins/blob/master/plugins/main/macvlan/macvlan.go) to support multiple masters on the node.
 It is useful when there are multiple VLANs in the cluster.

-Monkey is a WebUI that displays and operates the data used by anchor ipam.
+* Monkey is a WebUI that displays and operates the data used by anchor IPAM.

-The backstage hero is the installation script of the anchor, which configures and maintains the network interfaces of the node.
+* The backstage hero is the installation script of the anchor, which configures and maintains the network interfaces of the node.

 ## CNI and Kubernetes

 CNI(Container Network Interface), a CNCF project, consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
 CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.
 Because of this focus, CNI has a wide range of support and the specification is simple to implement.

-It is worth mentioning that kubernetes is just one of CNI runtimes, others including mesos, rkt, openshift.
+It is worth mentioning that kubernetes is just one of CNI runtimes, others including mesos, rkt, openshift, etc.

 ## MacVLAN

 MacVLAN is a Linux network driver that exposes underlay or host interfaces directly to VMs or Containers running in the host.

-MacVLAN allows a single physical interface to have multiple MAC and ip addresses using MacVLAN sub-interfaces.
+MacVLAN allows a single physical interface to have multiple MACs and ip addresses using MacVLAN sub-interfaces.
 MacVLAN interface is typically used for virtualization applications and each MacVLAN interface is connected to a Container or VM.
-Each container or VM can directly get dhcp address as the host would do.
+Each container or VM can directly get DHCP address or IPAM address as the host would do.
 This would help customers who want Containers to be part of their traditional network with the IP addressing scheme that they already have.

 When using MacVLAN, the containers is **NOT** reachable to the underlying host interfaces as the packages are intentionally filtered by Linux for additional isolation.
-This does not meet the SPEC of CNI and *service* in k8s cannot work correnctly.
-To work around it, we create a new MacVLAN interface and steal the IP and network traffic from the host interface by changing the route table on the node.
+This does not meet the SPEC of CNI and causes *service* in k8s cannot work correnctly.
+To work around it, we create a new MacVLAN interface and steal the IP and network traffic from the host interface by changing the route table in the host.
 This work is designed to be done by installation script.

 ## Installation